 YLDP Modular Curriculum & Schedule

-The YLDP Curriculum combines our flagship Courses with our most highly qualified, early career Participants and layers on a Career Planning module.
+The YLDP Curriculum combines our flagship Courses with our most highly qualified, early career Participants.
+Self-sponsored Participants are encouraged to also complete the optional Career Planning module.

 Learning Sessions are held on Monday nights, 19:30 – 21:30.